wp-plugins/publish-to-schedule/readme.txt

 == Changelog ==

-Nothing to say here yet.
+= 3.1.9 =
+* Changed direct settings link to work from plugin administration even if the plugin is installed in a different folder under plugins directory.
+* Correct function that compare remote WordPress time with local time and displays a warning.

+= 3.1.8 =
+* First public release.
-The plugin has being tested for a long time before I take some time to publish it here, and I was not actually tracking changes as it was only running locally in one or two blogs.
+* The plugin has being tested for a long time before I take some time to publish it here, and I was not actually tracking changes as it was only running locally in one or two blogs.
-Now... things changed!

 == Upgrade Notice ==